Geography of the Philippines: Physical geography

 Off the coast of eastern Mindanao is the Philippine Trench, which descends to a depth of 10430 m.
 The Philippines is part of a western Pacific arc system characterized by active volcanoes.
 Among the most notable peaks are Mount Mayon near Legazpi City, Taal Volcano south of Manila, and Mount Apo in Mindanao.
 All of the Philippine islands are prone to earthquakes.
-The northern Luzon highlands, or Cordillera Central, rise to between 2500 m and 2750 m, and, together with the Sierra Madre in the northeastern portion of Luzon and the mountains of Mindanao, boast rain forests that provide refuge for numerous upland tribal groups.
-The rain forests also offer prime habitat for more than 500 species of birds, including the Philippine eagle (or monkey-eating eagle), some 1,100 species of orchids, and some 8,500 species of flowering plants.
+The northern Luzon highlands, or Cordillera Central, rise to between 2500 m and 2750 m, and, together with the Sierra Madre in the northeastern portion of Luzon and the mountains of Mindanao, boast rainforests that provide refuge for numerous upland tribal groups.
+The rainforests also offer prime habitat for more than 500 species of birds, including the Philippine eagle (or monkey-eating eagle), some 1,100 species of orchids, and some 8,500 species of flowering plants.

 The longest river is the Cagayan River in northern Luzon, measuring about 520 km.
 Manila Bay, upon the shore of which the capital city of Manila lies, is connected to Laguna de Bay, the largest lake in the Philippines, by the Pasig River.
 Subic Bay, Davao Gulf, and the Moro Gulf are other important bays.
 The San Juanico Strait separates the islands of Samar and Leyte but it is traversed by the San Juanico Bridge.
 The Puerto Princesa Subterranean River, which runs 8.2 km underground through a karst landscape before reaching the ocean, is a UNESCO World Heritage Site.

 Other extensive river systems are the Pulangi River, which flows into the Mindanao River (Rio Grande de Mindanao); the Agusan, in Mindanao which flows north into the Mindanao Sea; and the Pampanga, which flows south from east Central Luzon into Manila Bay.
 Several rivers have been harnessed for hydroelectric power.

 A global remote sensing analysis suggested in 2018 that there were 2,126 km2 of tidal flats in the Philippines and is therefore ranked as the 15th country in terms of how much tidal flat occurs there.